ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 The following applies to all three types of individual moves.
 Additional details are in the following subsections for each type.

-The at-risk population for individual moves is all simulants in the US.
+The at-risk population for individual moves is all simulants.
 This at-risk population should be stratified by age group, sex, and race/ethnicity.
 On each time step, within each stratum, the corresponding migration rates **per person-year** should be applied to determine the simulants that should move with each move type.